younata/coz-e/src/build_log/chapter_4.md

 ## F-22 Bulkhead

 Status: Attempt number 2 has aft face glassed, with doubler installed.
 Forward face is glassed.
-Awaiting curing.
+Need to trim fiberglass.

 Tip: When adding the doubler, be sure to apply wet micro to both sides of the doubler.
 Micro is supposed to applied to every side of foam that touches glass.